pl4nty/garden/content/Notes/Microsoft/Intune/Android.md

 ---
 dg-publish: true
+modified: 2025-03-30
 ---
 ## Emulator
 Device emulators are helpful for faster testing iteration and testing sensor inputs.

 I first attempted to use Windows [[Subsystem for Android|Subsystem for Android]], and bypassed the region restrictions that block it in Australia.
 I was able to install Company Portal, but the work profile API was very broken even after I sideloaded its APKs.
-So I turned to the official [[Notes/Hardware/Android|Android]] SDK.
+So I turned to the official [[Notes/Android|Android]] SDK.

 After installing the Company Portal APK, this snippet was helpful for parsing log exports:
 ```powershell